mkieblesz/local-workspace/README.md

 ## TODO

-- ability to run apps on host via makefile
-- ability to migrate dbs via makefile
-- ability load fixtures/patch export opportunities seeds.rb via makefile
-- ability to run apps via makefile (using parrallel)
+- ability to run all in docker
-- dockerfiles for apps
 - nginx config which will route services which are in same domain
 - create local services graph using docker-compose-viz